microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

     cd ./sample_gallery/database_querying/cosmosdb_postgresql/source_file/image_build
     pip install -r requirements.txt
     ```
+> 💡 Tips:

-In this tutorial, we also provide a [Docker file](./source_file/image_build/Dockerfile) to do that.
+> In this tutorial, we also provide a [**Docker file**](./source_file/image_build/Dockerfile) to simplify the setup process by docker.

-## Develop a flow to generate financial advise based on customer data query from cosmosdb PostgreSQL
+## Develop a flow to generate financial advise based on a PostgreSQL/CosmosDB query

-In this tutorial, we've prepared such a sample flow to generate financial advise based on specfic customer's asked question and his data queried from the CosmosDB PostgreSQL.
-You can access the structure difiniton file of the flow in [flow.dag.yaml](./flow/flow.dag.yaml) in the [personal_finance_recommender](./personal_finance_recommender/) folder.
+In this tutorial, we've prepared a sample flow to generate financial advice.
+This flow is based on a specific customer's query and their data, which is pulled from the CosmosDB PostgreSQL.
+You can access the structure definition file of the flow in [flow.dag.yaml](./flow/flow.dag.yaml) located in the [personal_finance_recommender](./personal_finance_recommender/) folder.

-By utilizing the Prompt Flow VS Code extension, you can view this flow in a visual editor, should look like this:
+By using the Prompt Flow VS Code extension, you can visually inspect this flow.
+The flow should look like this:

 ![flow authoring](./media/flow.png)

-The flow has 2 input parameters:
+The flow has two input parameters:

-* `account_number`: the identity of the customer storing in the database.
+* `account_number`: This identifies the customer in the database.
-* `request`: the question asked by the customer.
+* `request`: This is the question asked by the customer.

-The flow has 3 nodes:
+The flow contains three nodes:

-* `query_cosmos`: the python node to connect to the cosmosdb PostgreSQL database and query the customer data selecting by the account_number.
+* `query_cosmos`: This Python node connects to the CosmosDB PostgreSQL database and queries the customer data using the account number.

+    The `pyodbc` package is used to connect to the database and query the data.
+The connection string is initialized using the keys retrieved from the custom connection.
+For example:
+    ```python
+    import pyodbc  # Import the ODBC library from promptflow import tool
+    from promptflow.connections import CustomConnection

+    @tool
+    def my_python_tool(account_number: str, connection: CustomConnection) -> str:

+        host = connection.endpoint
+        port = connection.port
+        database = connection.database
+        user = connection.username
+        password = connection.password

+        # Initialize the ODBC connection string
+        # The driver below is for Linux.
+For Windows, use the following driver: DRIVER={SQL Server};
+        conn_str = "DRIVER=/usr/lib/x86_64-linux-gnu/odbc/psqlodbcw.so;" + "SERVER=" + host + ";PORT=" + port + ";DATABASE=" + database + ";UID=" + user + ";PWD=" + password + ";sslmode=require;"

+        # Initialize the ODBC connection
+        conn = pyodbc.connect(conn_str)
+    ```
-* `prompt_content`: the python node to combine the queried customer data and the sepecific question of each field to be the prompt for the LLM to generate the financial advice.
+* `prompt_content`: This Python node combines the queried customer data and the specific question for each field to create the prompt for the LLM to generate the financial advice.
-* `advice_generator`: the LLM node to generate the financial advice based on the prompt.
+* `advice_generator`: This LLM node generates the financial advice based on the prompt.

-## Run the flow to have a test
+## Testing the Flow

-With the promptflow package installed, you can perform a single test on the flow by running the following command:
+Once you've installed the `promptflow` package, you can perform a single test on the flow by running the following command:

 ```shell
 cd ./sample_gallery/database_querying
 pf flow test --flow ./personal_finance_recommender --inputs account_number="1234567890" request="What is the best way to save money?"
 ```

 Alternatively, you can also run the flow through the Visual Studio Code extension.

 1. Open the [flow.dag.yaml](./sk_planner_flow/flow.dag.yaml) and switch to the visual editor.